sophAi/arch_2013/stories/cv_2018_pdf.rst

 *Parallel Tempering Multicanonical Basin-hopping Plus Genetic Algorithm (Fortran/MPICH)*

 .. figure:: ../../arch_2013/files_2013/cv/ptmbhga.png
-   :width: 1300
+   :width: 1200
    :target: ../../arch_2013/files_2013/cv/ptmbhga.png

    **Framework of PTMBHGA.**

-PTMBHGA [`15`_-\ `17`_] combines several state-of-the-art optimization techniques such as the genetic algorithm, parallel tempering Monte Carlo method, simulated annealing, basing-hopping method, and multicanonical Monte Carlo method.
+PTMBHGA [`18`_-\ `20`_] combines several state-of-the-art optimization techniques such as genetic algorithm, parallel tempering Monte Carlo method, simulated annealing, basing-hopping method, and multicanonical Monte Carlo method.
 It is flexible and reliable for searching global structure in cluster system.
 This program has been adopted by research groups in Japan and Malaysia.

 `PMD`_